-When it comes to using it to BBQ, pink butcher paper comes in handy as an alternative to the aluminum foil traditionally used to wrap meat.
+Pink butcher paper comes in handy as an alternative to aluminum foil which has traditionally been used to wrap meat.

-Unlike foil, Pink butcher paper lets the meat “breathe” a little, letting some of the moisture escape to prevent the meat from getting mushy and letting more of the smoky flavor in.
+Unlike foil, Pink butcher paper lets the meat “breathe” a little, letting some moisture escape to prevent the meat from getting mushy and letting more smoky flavor in.

 Wrapped meat also cooks faster, which is handy if you need to produce a smoked brisket on a tighter schedule.